Get Your Free Claim Assessment Now

 No Win No Fee* Amputation Negligence Claims

-Therefore, we’ll look at the evidence to determine whether it’s possible to:
+There will need to be evidence to determine whether it’s possible to:

 • prove that your care was negligent;